standardrhyme/mp1/README.md

 MP1 is an implementation of three types of gossip protocols: push-based gossip, pull-based gossip, and push-pull-based gossip.
 Input is user-specified number of nodes in the system, and the output is the infection status of each node per round leading up to a fully infected network.

-# How to Run
+## How to Run

+### Step 1: Clone Git Repository
+Clone the following git repository with `INSERT URL`.

+### Step 2: Initialize gossip protocol
+Change the current directory to be within the recently cloned folder.
+Start the gossip protocol with `go run gossip.go`

+##### If an error of the following form is triggered:

+##### If the error is not solved, install the following dependencies with the following:

+### Step 3: Interact with Command Line
+Enter an integer value of the number of nodes you want to infect.
+Press ENTER to begin gossip protocol.

+If you wish to quit the program, enter `q`.

-# Screenshots
+## Screenshots

+1. Command Line Interface - Valid User Input

+2. Command Line Interface - User Quit Program

+3. Output

-# Workflows
+## Workflows

-# Custom Data Structures
+## Custom Data Structures

-# Exit Codes
+## Exit Codes
-'0': Successful
+- '0': Successful
-'1': Incorrect command line input format
+- '1': Incorrect command line input format
-'2': External package function error
+- '2': External package function error

-# References
+## References